Frederic William Burton

-Sir Frederic William Burton (8 April 1816 in Wicklow - 16 March 1900 in London) was an Irish Victorian painter and curator who was the third director of the National Gallery, London for 20 years from 1874.
+Sir Frederic William Burton (8 April 1816 in Wicklow - 16 March 1900 in London) was an Irish Victorian painter, mainly in watercolour, and curator who was the third director of the National Gallery, London for 20 years from 1874.

 Burton's best-known watercolours, The Aran Fisherman's Drowned Child (1841) and The Meeting on the Turret Stairs (1864; also known as Hellelil and Hildebrand) are in the National Gallery of Ireland.
 Meeting on the Turret Stairs was voted by the Irish public as Ireland's favourite painting in 2012 from among 10 works shortlisted by critics.

 Biography

 He was born in County Wicklow and taken by his parents to live in County Clare on the west coast of Ireland at the age of six.
 He was the third son of Samuel Frederick Burton and his wife, Hanna Mallett.

 The old Burton seat was Clifden House, Corofin, County Clare, which was built around the middle of the eighteenth century.
 The artist's grandparents were Major Edward William Burton, Clifden, who was High Sheriff of Clare in 1799, and his wife, Jane Blood of the nearby townland of Roxton, County Clare.